FAQs - Digital Thesis Submission

 Enter the year you initially submitted your thesis for examination.
 In cases where the examiners recommend that the thesis be rewritten and resubmitted the year of resubmission should be entered.

 My thesis includes a novel/creative work which has been published.
-My publisher does not want it on open access in UMER.
+My publisher does not want it on open access in Minerva Access.

-Check with your publisher whether the dissertation part of your thesis can be released on UMER.
-If that is possible you will need to contact the UMER team to ensure it is uploaded correctly.
+Check with your publisher whether the dissertation part of your thesis can be released on Minerva Access.
+If that is possible you will need to contact the Minerva Access team to ensure it is uploaded correctly.
 If your publisher does not want the dissertation or creative work on open access you will need to select the option to only display the citation and metadata.

-How do I know who is accessing my thesis once it is on UMER?
+How do I know who is accessing my thesis once it is on Minerva Access?

-UMER provides statistics which show the country of the person accessing your thesis, what month and year they accessed it and whether they accessed the whole thesis or only the metadata.
-When in UMER, in your thesis record, click on the statistics icon to view this information.
+Minerva Access provides statistics which shows how many times the full text has been downloaded, by month and by year.
+When in Minerva Access, in your thesis record, click on the statistics icon to view this information.

-I have received an email requesting I authorise the submission of the digital copy of my candidate's thesis to UMER.
+I have received an email requesting I authorise the submission of the digital copy of my candidate's thesis to Minerva Access.
 What do I have to do?

 Candidates will have the option of placing the full text of their thesis on open access or only displaying a citation, abstract and metadata for their thesis.
 If the candidate has selected open access, you will need to either authorise the release of the thesis onto open access or embargo the thesis for up to 7 years by following the appropriate link.
-Please discuss the implications of releasing the thesis onto open access or embargoing the thesis with the candidate before acting on the email request.
+Please discuss the implications of both options with the candidate before acting on the email request.

 Under what circumstances should I request that my candidate's thesis be embargoed?

 You only need to consider an embargo on your candidate's thesis if the full text is being made available on open access.
 If only the citation and metadata is being displayed, you do not need to do anything.
 It is very important that you discuss this issue with the candidate.
 These conversations need to happen early in candidature.
-If a thesis is placed on open access it is considered published.
-If the candidate, yourself or your research group intends to publish findings from the thesis in a journal or book or you intend to apply for a patent you should embargo the thesis.
+If the candidate, yourself or your research group intends to publish findings from the thesis in a journal or book you should check the policies of prospective publishers.
+If you intend to apply for a patent you should embargo the thesis.
 The option to embargo the thesis has been provided to allow the interests of the research group and the candidate to be taken into account before the thesis is placed on open access.
-You do not need to justify your reasons to the UMER Team.

 My candidate still has papers / a book to write based on their research and the thesis should therefore not be released electronically to the public.
 Can I stop it being released and for how long?

-I believe my candidate ought to submit their thesis to UMER and make their research publicly available, but they only want to make the citation and metadata available, which I don't support.
+I believe my candidate ought to submit their thesis to Minerva Access and make their research publicly available, but they only want to make the citation and metadata available, which I don't support.
 Who has the final say?

 The candidate will own copyright in their thesis.
 Under the Copyright Act 1968, the candidate has the exclusive right to determine that their thesis should be withheld from open access.